 When we see the largest Why’s & What’s that are relevant to our future, that also allows many subsidary Why’s & What’s to become clear as well.
 Seeing these developmental futures, and using them to inform, focus, and prioritize, our possible and preferred futures is one of the greatest benefits of understanding accelerating change.

-For example, once we understand Why accelerating information technology is the primary level opening up options for our future, which we’ll go into in this chapter, we can ask What coming developments are most helpful to humanize that acceleration.
+For example, once we truly understand Why accelerating information technology is the primary system creating wealth on our planet today, and the primary system generating inequality, and the primary system opening up personal empowerment options for our future, we can ask What coming developments are most helpful to humanize that acceleration.
 IT advances like inexpensive wired and wireless broadband, the internet of things, groupnets, conversational interfaces, and digital twins deserve a special place in our nation’s science and technology funding and economic competitiveness policies.
 Their Why’s are so socially and economically valuable, it is amazing so few of us are presently fighting for them.

 What’s not so clear is exactly How we’ll get many of these next-generation IT systems built.
 For example, which techniques will take to conversational platforms the fastest?
 Will deep learning be key?
 Who will lead the charges and Where it will they happen first?
 Will Google and a small number of other large companies be first to scale?
 What startups will also be involved?
 Finally, When the key breakthroughs occur (two years? ten?).
 When we understand the Why & What, we can get excited to make them happen, in a variety of ways.